Conducting regular and objective performance reviews is a great way to keep your team motivated and successful.

 - You can get an insight into what you should work on to ensure a more enjoyable experience for your employees.

-Staying in touch in the days and weeks after the virtual review can help your employee stay on track with their goals.
+Insisting on staying in touch in the days and weeks after the review can help your employee stay on track with their goals.

 The truth is that the more you communicate with your employees, the easier it will be to support their professional growth and make them an invaluable asset to your organization.

-- Actions in general, such as allowing employees to have a mental health day off without additional questions.
+- Allow employees to have a mental health day off without additional questions.